xFrah/ACSAI-obsidian/Numpy.md

 np.random.seed: its the seed that np.random uses to generate random numbers

 you can do this apparently: arr[::-1, ::-1] to flip vertically and horizontally a 2D matrix.

+If you select a slice out of the matrix, the new object will not be a mere copy, but a reference to the real objects.
+I THINK.